johnnymugs/Balzac-for-Jekyll/README.md

 # TODO

-- Change default image
+- Change 404 images etc (no default images left!)
-- Make some actual content / rm default content
+- Link to previous articles from olden days